juansta/breakin/woolworths.md

 Shortly after my phone call to woolworths insurance, I received an SMS from Claims Central stating that my claim had been approved.

 # 3rd May
 Received a missed call from a private number.
 No idea if this was related to any insurance claim or not.
 I am hoping that they would also send me an email, or an SMS to let me know it was them who rang.

 ## Phone Record
 Missed call at 9:44am.

 ## Follow Up
 Still have not received confirmation of anyone trying to ring.
 Perhaps the phone call was not insurance related.

+# 5th May
+Received a missed call from a private number (11:17) so I rang woolworths insurance.
+After a 20min hold time I Was put through to Shana (spelling?).

+## Phone Record
+Shana let me know that they had received my email on the 2nd May but that nothing had actually been looked at.
+She said she was going to look at it today and give me a call back in a few hours.

+I also asked her about the garage door, and when that would be fixed.
+She advised me that I would need to deal with the ‘building company’.
+They apparently tried to ring me, and had sent out a scope of works in the mail.
+She has updated them to let them know they can email the documents instead.